-There was one resignation during the year.
+There was one resignation from the Board, effective from the AGM.

-As part of the Board renewal plan and to ensure that the high standard of volunteers continues, the committee considered the balance of skills, knowledge and experience on the Board.
-Emails were issued and ads appeared in Social Media and in local newspapers seeking expressions of interest for either the Board of Directors or the Board Oversight Committee.
+As part of the Board renewal plan and to ensure the high standard of volunteers, the Nomination Committee considered the balance of the skills, knowledge and experience on the Board.
+E-mails were issued, video advertisement played in all PCU offices, adverts placed in social media and local newspapers, seeking expression of interest for either Board of Directors or the Board Oversight Committee.

-We are currently preparing a panel of suitable candidates for nomination to the Board as vacancies arise.
-If this is something that interests you and you feel that you have the time and commitment to give to the Credit Union, then please send your CV by email to: nominations@pcuboard.ie
+We currently have a panel of suitable skilled and experienced candidates for nomination to the Board, as vacancies arise.
+However, further additions to the panel will be required.

+If this is something that interest YOU, as a member of the Progressive Credit Union and YOU feel that YOU have the commitment to give to your Credit Union , then please send your CV by email to:nominations@pcuboard.ie

-This year there are three vacancies for election to the Board of Directors.
-Two are for three years duration and one for is for two years duration.
+This year, there are five vacancies for election to the Board of Directors.

+- Four are three years duration - One is for one-year duration

-Every candidate nominated for appointment as a member of the Board, shall be proposed through the Nomination Committee only.
+Every candidate nominated for appointment as a member of the Board, should be proposed through the Nomination Committee only.